 We originally planned for it to be handmade, but we had made such a quantum jump [in machine production] when we developed RIEDEL Veritas vs Vinum that I said to my father, “Why don’t we challenge our technicians?”

-We pushed them to create the big 10cm base, which no one had seen or been able to do on machines before, and then came the thin stem.
+We pushed them to create the big 10cm base, which no one had seen or been able to do on machines before.
+Then came the thin stem.

 How did the optic design become part of RIEDEL Performance?